EJJudd/PhanSST/ReadMe.md

 This file provides a blank template with which to enter new paleo-SST data.
 Completed data entry templates can be submitted via the PhanSST website (paleo-temperature.org) or by email (PhanSST@outlook.com).
 For detailed information regarding contributing data via the data entry template, please visit paleo-temperature.org.

+## Updates:
+* **3 November 2022**:
+  * Fixed error where SampleDepth values weren't compiling correctly with certain proxy systems
+  * Removed 2 references that presented seasonal rather than bulk data (Klein et al., 1997; Grossman et al., 2019)
+  * Added data from two new references (Babila, 2014; Brand and Bruckschen, 2002)
+  * Added option "2" for AgeFlag, to allow for certain data to have manually input numeric *and* relative age information (this is useful for data near boundaries, such as the K/Pg or PETM, whose age models might reflect older boundary date assignments)